-Music has been the largest part of my soul since childhood, listening to my mom play guitar or spin a wide assortment of records on the old console.
-I picked up the guitar around 7th grade and have played in various bands since then.
+Music has been one of the largest part of my soul since childhood, listening to my mom play guitar or spin a wide assortment of records on the old console.
+I picked up the guitar around 7th grade and have played in various bands since then, along with trombone, string bass & electric bass.
 There is really no other feeling than jamming with some other players that are getting into the moment.

 11/13/10 - Jason Bonham clearly reveres his late father as evidenced throughout his show at The Plaza Theatre in Orlando by candid family video footage and often emotional discourse with the audience.
 John Bonham left some large shoes to fill as one of the very best rock drummers, but his son is more interested in promoting the music and legacy of Bonzo & Led Zeppelin than proving his own drumming merit, which is actually mighty fine.
 He has assembled a Zep “tribute band” with some real cred, and they had the small venue on its feet much of the night with talented and heartfelt playing.
 Hardcore Zeppelin fans – every one of them!